swarthmoreburke/syllabus/WhyCollegeSyllabus.md

 + Labaree, A Perfect Mess, Conclusion (Ch.
 9)

 Writing:
-Write a page (300-400 words) on the main argument of *Media U*.
++ one page (300-400 words) on the main argument of *Media U*.

-Workshop: revise main argument of *Media U*
+Workshop: collaborative revision of page on main argument of *Media U*

+#### Prof. Aldon Morris keynote to [W. E. B. Du Bois and 21st Century Color Line symposium](https://www.swarthmore.edu/cooper-series/critical-conversations-interactive-symposium-w-e-b-du-bois-and-21st-century-color)
+Saturday, February 2, 11 am, LPAC Pearson Theater.
+Optional but recommended for looking ahead to Week 5.

 #### Week 3 (February 4, 2019): Choosing a College